 a.
 Population Growth - Less than Significant Impact.
-The project site is currently designated on the City's General Plan land use map as High Density Residential (HDR).
-The project site is currently zoned Residential 24+ units per acre (PD-24+).
-The proposed development of 237 multifamily units is consistent with both the General Plan designation and the zoning.
+The southern portion of the project site is currently designated on the City's General Plan land use map as High Density Residential (HDR), and this same designation is anticipated for the northern portion.
+The southern portion of the project site is currently zoned Planned Development Residential, 24 units per acre minimum (PD-24+), and this same designation is anticipated for the northern portion.
+The proposed development of 371 multifamily units is consistent with both the existing and planned General Plan designation and the existing and planned zoning.

-The development of a 237-unit multi-family residential complex at this project site would not be considered to induce substantial unplanned population growth into a City that is projected to have approximately 29,283 dwelling units at the buildout of the General Plan, as 237 dwelling units equates to 0.8 percent of the anticipated 29,283 Citywide dwelling units).
+The development of a 371-unit multi-family residential complex at this project site would not be considered to induce substantial unplanned population growth into a city that is projected to have approximately 29,283 dwelling units at the buildout of the General Plan, as 371 dwelling units equates to 0.12 percent of the anticipated 29,283 Citywide dwelling units.
 Therefore, the project will have a less than significant population growth impact.

 b.
 Displace Substantial Numbers of Existing People or Housing - Less Than Significant Impact.
-The development of a 237-unit multi-family residential complex at this project site would result in construction activities which would result in an increase in population and housing at the project site.
+The development of a 371-unit multi-family residential complex at this project site would result in construction activities which would result in an increase in population and housing at the project site.
 However, the project would not be anticipated to displace substantial numbers of people or existing housing.
 The project site is currently vacant and, although the development of a multi-family residential project at this site would represent an increase in housing, it will not result in the displacement of substantial numbers of existing people or housing necessitating the construction of replacement housing elsewhere will not occur, and the impact would be less than significant.

 XV.
 PUBLIC SERVICES Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient

-Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+Would the project result in substantial aphysical impacts associated with the profession or physically altered govern facilities, need for new or physically governmental facilities, the construct which could cause significant environ impacts, in order to maintain accessivities ratios, response times or performance objectives for any of the services: rovision imental altered tion of imental eptable other

-Fire protection? х
+a) Fire protection? Х

-Police protection? х
+b) Police protection? Х

-Schools? х
+c) Schools? Х

-Parks? Х
+d) Parks? Х

-Other public facilities? Х
+e) Other public facilities? Х